cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 # Git Flow and Maven Tutorial

-You are the team lead on an important project, and your developers have all told you their feature branches are complete, but they've all gone home for the weekend, and you want to build a release.
+You are the team lead on an important project, and your developers have all told you their feature branches are complete.
+But they've all gone home for the weekend, and you want to build a release.

 The developers have left you with their feature branches.
-You must merge those into develop, make sure the code compiles and passes all unit tests, and the create a release branch and merge that into main.
+You must merge those feature branches into the develop branch and make sure the merged code compiles.
+You also need to make sure all of the unit tests pass.
+If the code compiles and the tests all pass, create a release branch, perform any last minute fixes, and merge that branch into main.

 Here's what the flow will look like: